 Since its emergence into the dental arena, Zirconia has increasingly become the material of choice for clinicians who wish to provide their patients with the most technologically advanced metal-free restorations.
 Zirconia has improved significantly with the introduction of a wider array of available milling pucks which allow for greater shade variation and translucencies that closely resemble natural dentition.
 In addition to improved esthetics, the Zirconia physical properties allow for durability, strength, and precision-fitting restorations.
 To maximize on the success of seating Zirconia restorations, and minimizing chair time, it is essential to ensure that proper preparation guidelines are being followed.

 When prepping a tooth for an anterior Zirconia crown, you will need to ensure that there is sufficient room for the wall thickness to have a minimum of 0.3 mm and ideally between 1.0 mm and 1.5 mm, or 1.8 to 2.0 mm incisal reduction.
 There should be a clearly visible and continuous circumferential chamfer with a reduction of at least 0.5 mm at the gingival margin.
 The horizontal and vertical preparation of the tooth should have an angle of approximately 5° and a bevel is not advisable.
-All the incisal edges should be rounded.
+All the incisal edges should be rounded and you want to reduce the linguals of anteriors with football diamond to create a concave lingual.

 Preparation Guidelines for a Posterior Zirconia Crown